niiknow/jenkins-backup/README.md

 # jenkins-backup
 Script that can run in Jenkins to backup Jenkins.
 Say what?

-This script will create tar.gz backup of Jenkins into the current job workspace with folder provided by the first parameter/argument.
+This script will create tar.gz backup of JENKINS_HOME into the current job workspace with folder provided by the first parameter/argument.
 The default value of this parameter is "jenkins".
-ThissScript will also automatically upload to s3 if aws cli is available.
+This Script will also automatically upload to s3 if aws cli is available.

 * Create Jenkins job to this git repository.
 * Create build task to execute shell with: